econhyungjinkim/econhyungjinkim.github.io/_python/2021-01-27-paper-title-number-1.md

 This is part of material when I worked as a graduate TA for General Econometrics (Ph.D level)

 The whole point of this exercise is to understand each steps so that you can report estimated parameters and their standard errors.
-To do so,
+To do so, I assume that the readers know how to derive Euler moment conditions in equation (3).

 1) We need to derive what is criterion function $J$\
 2) Derive analytic population moment\